-What you’re up against: 60 multiple-choice questions.
+What you’re up against with the Multistate Professional Responsibility Exam: 60 multiple-choice questions.
 Ten of them will go unscored.
 You have two hours to complete it all.
 While nowhere near as long or as demanding as the bar exam, the MPRE is definitely in a category of its own.

 The MPRE tests on the ABA Model Rules of Professional Conduct, whereas some law school courses may focus on state-specific rules of professional conduct or teach a combination (ABA and state).
 Plus, the hypos you encounter in PR class are likely to be quite different than the scenarios presented in the MPRE questions.
 To borrow a phrase, it’s “like comparing apples to oranges.”

 If you can swing a few days off work or school to study for the MPRE, do it.
-You need to devote the time — it’s a bar admission requirement so you’ll want to take it seriously (regardless of the exam’s reputation).
+It’s a bar admission requirement so you’ll want to take it seriously (regardless of the exam’s reputation).
 Consider the free BARBRI MPRE review course.
 Taking a legal ethics or PR class in law school won’t guarantee a passing score.
 The BARBRI MPRE Review covers everything about ethics, is highly organized and always current on legal ethics information.
 The course has a video lecture component and a ton of practice questions.